Andy Anaheim's Updates is the city of Anaheim's monthly email newsletter, bringing the latest Anaheim news right to your inbox.

 - Change automatic sprinkler settings regularly

 The city of Anaheim works with OC Animal Care on wildlife concerns in our city.
-For more what you can do, visit OCPetInfo.com.
+For more on what you can do, visit OCPetInfo.com.

 By year’s end, residents around Ponderosa Park will have a new community center offering services for families.